Sangeerththan/LinuxCommands/README.md

-This repository is intended for the unix blogs createed in medium and the commands are explained in the  series of blogs below.
+This repository is intended for the unix blogs created in medium and the commands are explained in the  series of blogs below.

 1.[Blog Part -1](https://medium.com/@sangeerththan.15/linux-commands-for-developers-i-6264d22457d1)